 Author guidelines

-Interdisciplinary Journal of Epidemiology and Public Health- iJEPH is a peer-reviewed journal that follows the editorial guidelines and editorial process proposed by the International Committee of Medical Journal Editors (ICMJE) (http://www.icmje.org/) and ethical considerations contemplated in the editorial process and research publications (http://www.icmje.org/recommendations/) and adheres to the recommendations of the Publication Ethics Committee (COPE) (http://publicationethics .org).
+Interdisciplinary Journal of Epidemiology and Public Health- iJEPH is a scientific journal published by the Universidad Libre, Cali, Colombia.
+The peer-reviewed journal that follows the editorial guidelines and editorial process proposed by the International Committee of Medical Journal Editors (ICMJE) (http://www.icmje.org/) and ethical considerations contemplated in the editorial process and research publications (http://www.icmje.org/recommendations/) and adheres to the recommendations of the Publication Ethics Committee (COPE) (http://publicationethics .org) and follow WAME's recommendations for the use of artificial intelligence during research and article writing (https://wame.org/page3.php?id=106).
 About the responsibilities of the members of the editorial committee and the editorial process, they have complete independence from the University and any public or private institution (http://www.icmje.org/recommendations/browse/roles-and-responsibilities/journal- owners-and-editorial-freedom.html).

 Articles submitted

 All articles submitted to iJEPH will be screened for plagiarism and will be sent for external peer review; They may also be evaluated by suitable professors of the institution.
-This process is in accordance with the principles established for peer review established in:
+This process is under the principles established for peer review established in:

 http://www.icmje.org/recommendations/browse/roles-and-responsibilities/responsibilities-in-the-submission-and-peer-peview-process.html